Skip to content

 Eliza Sullivan is a food writer and SEO editor at mindbodygreen.
 She writes about food, recipes, and nutrition—among other things.
 She studied journalism at Boston University.

-Weena Cullins, LCMFT
+Weena Wise, LCMFT

 Expert review by

-Weena Cullins, LCMFT
+Weena Wise, LCMFT

 Licensed Marriage and Family Therapist

-Weena Cullins, LCMFT, is a licensed marriage and family therapist with over 15 years of experience working with individuals, couples, and families.
+Weena Wise, LCMFT, is a licensed marriage and family therapist with over 15 years of experience working with individuals, couples, and families.
 Her clinical advice has been featured at NBC News, The Huffington Post, Insider, Redbook, and many more mainstream media publications.

 Woman Lying on Bed With a Laptop